Steering Large Language Models for Machine Translation Personalization

 \subsection{Prompting Baselines}

-\paragraph{Zero-Shot (ZS).} The ZS setup used in our main experiment correspond to the one from~\Cref{sec:discern}, in which the model is simply asked to produce a translation with no conditioning from examples or explanations towards the target translation style.
-We use this setting to establish a baseline style and translation quality performance for the models.
+\paragraph{Zero-Shot (ZS).} The ZS setup of our main experiment matches the one from~\Cref{sec:discern}, in which the model is asked to produce a translation with no conditioning from examples or explanations towards the target translation style.
+We use this setting to establish a baseline style and translation quality performance for tested models.